Who knew that in the early 1920s sunny Ōtaki by the Sea was poised to become “The Los Angelos (sic) of New Zealand’s Moving Picture Industry…”?

 Te Uru Maire is in turn led by NGĀ PAKIAKA, the rangatahi film leadership group.

-Capacity building, exhibition, and commissioning new works, Māoriland is evolving its ecosystem to connect filmmakers with film audiences and with industry.
+By capacity building, exhibition, and commissioning new works, Māoriland is evolving its ecosystem to connect filmmakers with film audiences and with industry.
 This kaupapa Māori ecosystem is PURITIA, to be launched in 2023.

-The creative opportunities offered at the Māoriland Hub to rangatahi include digital creative arts such as animation at M.A.T.C.H as well as dance, drama and art classes, TE ARA TOI.
+The creative opportunities offered at the Māoriland Hub to rangatahi (youth) include digital creative arts such as animation at M.A.T.C.H – the Māoriland Tech Creative Hub and dance, drama and art classes, TE ARA TOI.

-HE PAKI TAKETAKE is sharing the voice of our people by reversioning films into Te Reo Māori with the first feature film TAMA KAIĀTEA (Astro Kid) at MFF2022.
+HE PAKI TAKETAKE is sharing and celebrating the Māori language by reversioning films into Te Reo Māori with the first feature film TAMA KAIĀTEA (Astro Kid) screened at MFF2022.

-TOI MATARAU – Māoriland’s contemporary Māori art gallery celebrates the incredible visual artists we have in our community and across Aotearoa.
-In 2022 the collective of renowned Māori carvers Te Matatoki have taken up their Māoriland Residence to carve the pou of Māoriland.
+TOI MATARAU – Māoriland’s contemporary Māori art gallery platforms the incredible visual artists we have in our community and across Aotearoa.
+In 2022 the collective of renowned Māori carvers ‘Te Matatoki’ have taken up their Māoriland Residence to carve pou (posts)to adorn the Māoriland Hub.

-MFF2022 takes place as part of MATARIKI RAMAROA – Kāpiti Lights Arts Festival.
-This new event from the Māoriland team aims to connect our wider community across the Kāpiti Coast to te tau hou Māori – the Māori New Year.
+In 2021 Māoriland established MATARIKI RAMAROA – Kāpiti Lights Arts Festival.
+This Kāpiti wide event aims to connect our wider community across the Kāpiti Coast to the commemorations and celebrations of te tau hou Māori – the Māori New Year.

-The MCT is an independent Māori entity with a board of trustees, the founding Māoriland whānau and a mandate from Ngā Hapū o Ōtaki, the five sub-tribes of Ōtaki.
-He mahi ngātahi nei te kaupapa.
-Kei ngā haumi tēnā koutou.
+The MCT is an independent Māori entity with a board of trustees, the founding Māoriland whānau.

 Our story begins with the founding of the Māoriland Film Festival in 2014 to celebrate Indigenous voices and storytelling in film and to uplift the perspectives and stories of Indigenous peoples.
 It is held in the Kāpiti Coast community of Ōtaki.

-Over the past six years, the festival has grown to be the largest presenter of Indigenous screen content in the Southern Hemisphere, with a year-round programme of events that include; industry focussed events, emerging technology (VR/AR/XR), lecture series – NATIVE Minds, sound and stage performances, a full visual arts programme – Toi Matarau and more.
+Over the past ten years, the festival has grown to be the largest presenter of Indigenous screen content in the Southern Hemisphere, with a year-round programme of events that include; industry focussed events, emerging technology (VR/AR/XR), lecture series – NATIVE Minds, sound and stage performances, a full visual arts programme – Toi Matarau and more.

 These activities were enabled through the establishment of the Māoriland Hub – Ōtaki’s largest building – purchased in 2017 by the Māoriland Charitable Trust – an independent Māori non-profit social enterprise mandated by Ngā Hapū o Ōtaki – the five sub-tribes of Ōtaki (NZ Charities Commission: CC53677).
 Māoriland exists for the social, economic and educational success of its community in Otaki through connection to the wider world of Indigenous creativity and innovation.